 Schneiders, Sandra M., IHM.
 The Revelatory Text: Interpreting the New Testament as Sacred Scripture.
 Collegeville, Minnesota: Liturgical Press, 1999.

-We recommend that you gather copies of your final projects/papers for all your classes—the copies your professor marked—and upload those to your Google Drive mid-program review folder.
-You can do this at the end of each quarter, and narrow your selection to five papers when you complete the assignment, or you can upload them all at once.
+If you plan to complete the Capstone Portfolio, we recommend that you gather copies of your final projects/papers for all your classes—the copies your professor marked—and upload those to your Google Drive Capstone Portfolio folder.
+You can do this at the end of each quarter, and narrow your selection to six papers when you complete the assignment, or you can upload them all at once.
 This is easy if the professor used Camino for assignments; in the "Courses & Camino" section above we show you how to download marked papers from Camino.

 If your professor returned your papers in hard copy rather than electronic form, you will need to scan them into digital pdf files before uploading them on your computer and then to your Google Drive folder.
 If you have access to a good professional copy machine, like the ones in the SCU library, it will have a scanner button as well as a print button, and you can press it, enter your email address manually, put your paper on the feed tray, and press the print button; it will scan directly to your email.